Testicular Cancer: Staging and Treatment

 Making Treatment Decisions

-Your care team will make sure you are included in choosing your treatment plan.
+Your care team will make sure you are part of choosing your treatment plan.
 This can be overwhelming as you may be given a few options to choose from.
 It feels like an emergency, but you can take a few weeks to meet with different providers and think about your options and what is best for you.
-You should also talk with your care team about options for fertility preservation if that is something that interests you.
+You should talk with your provider about any sexuality or fertility concerns before treatment starts.
 Treatment is a personal decision.
-Friends and family can help you talk through the options and the pros and cons of each kind of treatment, but they cannot make the decision for you.
-You need to be comfortable with your decision – this will help you move on to the next steps.
-If you ever have any questions or concerns, be sure to call your team.
+Friends and family can help you think through the options and the pros and cons of each kind of treatment, but they cannot make the decision for you.
+You need to be comfortable with your decision.
+If you ever have any questions or concerns, be sure to talk with your team.

 You can learn more about testicular cancer at OncoLink.org.